kosiakMD/apollo-enchanted-cache-inmemory/README.md

       }),
   },
   // #3
-  // SomeQueryName2 will update SomeQueryName at someDataField by replace
+  // SomeQueryName3 will update SomeQueryName at someDataField by replace
   // as updateType='replace' by default;
   // data taken from SomeQueryName3.response.result
-  // is identical with SomeQueryResponseField.SomeQueryResultField
+  // is identical with SomeQueryName.SomeQueryResponseField.SomeQueryResultField
   // after updating SomeQueryName will be stored as tracked by #1 set
   // ** - example for no variables as fields used in a query {